tops4u/Ram-Tester/Docs/Measurements/readme.md

 - **1stGen_ShortTest** → First board revisions with green PCBs
 - **2ndGen_ShortTest** → Second revision with black PCBs, markings: none, *V2* or *V2.1*
+- **3rdGen_ShortTest** → Third revision with black PCBs, marking 3.0 or 3.1 on the back
 ---

 ## 4116 Boards